|WiFi & USB||I found the software still crashes on selecting address templates|

 Computer software still crashes when selecting address labels.
 It now produces an error log which I had to manually send to their support team on their website.
 I have yet to hear back from them so as soon as I do,

-I’ll update this page (follow our Twitter to be informed) (2017 update: 2 years later, still never heard from them).
+I’ll update this page (follow our Twitter to be informed).

 On both the computer and mobile software it still detects the media you’ve inserted (great!), BUT you still have to go out your way and select it from the menu templates otherwise it won’t print.
 Brother and Brady have got this system working so well, why can’t Leitz?!